Geofffff/OptimalExecution/working_notes.md

 - Think about theory - volatile agent at the start does explore more of the state space?
 	- Agents seem to respond to similar triggers (dist agents more robust to this?)

+- Pretraining: Could pretrain with executing remaining position at time t? - What would be a realistic stock price for this though? - might work if stock price were a feature
+Pre training for time 0 not useful

 ## Results
 - Daisy Test 4: NN with 3 hidden layers, 8 nodes each, N = 50, V_max = 15, Daisy50 lr=0.001 and Daisy20_l lr = 0.0001, bsstock w/ mu = 0, sigma = 0.001
 - Large Scale Test 1: